mosunav/luxoft-challenge/README.md

 # Outdoorsy Frontend Coding Challenge

 Thanks for applying for a frontend role at Outdoorsy.
-We've put together this code challenge which should take around 4 hours to complete.
+We've put together this code challenge, which should take around 4 hours to complete.

 ## Functionality
-The task is to develop an web app using Outdoorsy rentals API.
+The task is to develop a web app using Outdoorsy rentals API.
 Users should be taken to a list of campervans then be able to navigate to a campervan detail page.
 Users should be able to type keywords into a text field to filter the API results to find relevant campervans.
 Finish by pushing your code to Github and deploying your code to Heroku or another hosting environment.

 ### Frontend
 At Outdoorsy, we primarily use two frontend technologies Next.js and Ember.js.
-We have created a starter project in both technologies.
-Choose either starter project or if you would like to use another technology please feel free.
+We have created a starter project for both technologies.
+Choose either a starter project or if you would like to use another technology, please feel free.

 #### Visual design
 We have provided a design mockup for the list view and the detail view.
 Feel free to elaborate on the mockups.